 Firstly each team member will arrive wearing gloves and a respirator ensuring any contact is done in a clean and safe manner.
 All of our equipment is industry standard and ensures a high level of personal protection.

 Secondly, we guarantee the use of hospital-grade, CDC approved and EPA registered disinfectant on all surfaces throughout your home or place of business to offer the highest level of effectiveness against the COVID-19 particle.

 Thirdly, we will employ strict social distancing as part of our working practice to maintain the safety not just of our techs, but of our customers also.
 As a part of this process we also ask our customers to abide by this and offer our restoration specialists 6 feet of personal space when interacting with you.
 This is done to ensure everyone’s well being and to prevent the social spread of the virus.

 Finally we are very careful with the scheduling of our staff and we monitor them closely to check for signs of infection.
 If a tech is sick or is in close, unprotected proximity with someone who is sick, we have instructed them to stay home to minimize the risk of further spread.
 If this occurs we will do our best to inform you of any scheduling changes and that you can expect a substitute tech, so you always know exactly who is showing up at your door.

 Call the Remediation Team

-No matter the status of your home or business – whether you’re in the center of an outbreak or are simply interested in taking strong precautions against infections in your home or business, make sure and call the professionals and get help immediately.
+No matter the status of your home, business, restaurant or school – whether you’re in the center of an outbreak or are simply interested in taking strong precautions against infections in your home or business, make sure and call the professionals and get help immediately.
 Acting fast can not only help curb this public health crisis, but it can help protect you, your loved ones, your employees and your community from this terrible illness.
 For more information or to request an estimate, call today on 770-966-2232.
 Our phone lines are always open and we can guarantee you a prompt response and courteous customer service.